Underrout/lunar-monitor/README.md

 If it doesn't seem to be working, please double check that:
 - all the paths in your `lunar-monitor-config.txt` are correct
 - you're actually using the Lunar Magic executable that's in the same folder as `lunar-monitor-injector.exe`, `lunar-monitor.dll` and `usertoolbar.txt`
-- you're using Lunar Magic 3.30
+- you're using Lunar Magic 3.30 or 3.31 and have the correct version of the tool for your Lunar Magic version

 If you're certain everything's set up correctly and it's still not working please feel free to [open an issue](https://github.com/Underrout/lunar-monitor/issues/new) and let me know what isn't working as expected.